From Guinea to France

 "OKA" shea nuts grow at high altitude and are smaller than their cousins from the plains but much richer in oils : 75% compared to 50% on average.

-The harvesting, processing and team management involved in producing shea butter is mostly carried out by women and their children.
+The harvesting, processing and team management involved in producing shea butter is mostly carried out by women.

 One of the reasons for this is cultural.
 Shea butter is used for cooking in Africa, and women are responsible for the kitchen.